 Resting on the shores of Lake Michigan, Lake Hamlin, and the Big Sable River, Ludington State Park is the perfect RV vacation destination, with 5,300 acres of untouched natural beauty.
-Whether you want to enjoy aquatic recreation along seven miles of Lake Michigan shoreline or hike with majestic views of marshlands, hardwood forests, and sand dunes, you’ll love this escape to one of Michigan’s best kept secrets.
-Lake Michigan is one of the first Great Lakes that is home to sandy beaches and rustic islands.
+Whether you want to enjoy aquatic recreation along seven miles of Lake Michigan shoreline or hike with majestic views of marshlands, hardwood forests, and sand dunes, you’ll love this escape to one of Michigan’s best-kept secrets.
+Lake Michigan is one of the Great Lakes that is home to sandy beaches and rustic islands.
 Hamlin Lake is a smaller body of water that covers 4,900 acres that can be used for swimming and boating.
 The Big Sable River runs right through the park, which is a great place for tubing and catching fish.

 RV Rentals in Ludington State Park

 Transportation in Ludington State Park

 Ludington State Park is easy to access off Highway 10 and M-116, just seven miles north of Ludington.
 Roads leading to the park have no restrictions, and RVers can enjoy the scenic drive with peace of mind.
 You will need a Michigan Recreation Passport to enter the park, which can be purchased on-site or with your next license plate renewal registration.

 Once inside the park, several main roads will take you wherever you want to go within the park, from the beach to the campgrounds.
 The central area of the park around the Big Sable River, between the two lakes, is where most of the activities happen.
 You can park your RV here and spend the day walking around the park.